 I am working as the head of Brussels office and the Permanent Representative to the European Union on behalf of the Finnish SME and transport/traffic sector lobbying organizations.
 The joint Brussels office enjoys an established position as a key Fin

-TEN/643 - Clean, connected and competitive mobility for all
+TEN/643 - Clean, competitive and connected mobility for all

 TEN/636 - Access to the international road haulage market and the occupation of road transport opera